-The site is located within Central West region of Queensland and is situated approximately 160km northwest of Moranbah and 60km west of the Gregory Developmental Highway as generally illustrated in Figure 3 below.
+The site is located within Central West region of Queensland and is situated approximately 35km north-west of Moranbah as generally illustrated in Figure 2 below.

 From a regional perspective the site is situated in an isolated location that is a substantial distance from the nearest urban centres of Clermont to the south and Moranbah to the east.
+There is a lack of existing sealed roads within proximity to the site the majority of the land surrounding the site appears to have been previously cleared for grazing purposes.

-The region is dominated by cattle grazing and extractive industry uses.
+From a land use perspective the region is dominated by cattle grazing and extractive industry uses.

-Figure 3: Regional Overview of Camp Location (Source - Google Earth)
+Figure 2: Regional Overview of Camp Location (Source - Google Earth)